-The GCC has met 23 out of 24 of our Standards of Good Regulation and this represents a notable improvement in the GCC’s performance since last year.
+The GCC has met 23 out of 24 of our Standards of Good Regulation and maintained the improvement we noted in last year's review.

 Registration: only those who meet the regulator’s requirements are registered

 Last year we carried out a targeted review of this Standard.
 This assured us that the GCC was correctly following its registration processes.
 The GCC has introduced checks to identify whether applicants for registration have been presenting themselves as chiropractors/offering chiropractic services during periods while they were not registered or while they were not registered as practising.
 We looked at the non-practising registration process and are satisfied that the GCC provides clear guidance for registrants on non-practising registration and has put appropriate checks in place.
 The GCC is also currently working with its IT contractors to enable registrants to upload details and evidence of their indemnity arrangements to its website.

 Fitness to practise: cases are prioritised/dealt with as quickly as possible